 In October 2017, the start of a major irrigation system renovation project began at The Worcestershire Golf Club, established in 1879 and one of the oldest clubs in England.
-Scheduled for completion in January 2018, irrigation design is by consultants Irritech, and the appointed contractor is North Staffs Irrigation.
+Scheduled for completion in January 2018, irrigation design was done by consultants Irritech, and the appointed contractor was North Staffs Irrigation.

-The project involves the installation of a new pumping station, a Rain Bird IC System™ with Stratus™ II Central Control Version 8 Software and Rain Bird® 751 IC valve-in-head rotors on greens & aprons.
-Pipework for irrigating tees is being installed now, ready for the planned, phased rebuilding of tees over the next three years.
+The project involved the installation of a new pumping station, a Rain Bird IC System™ with Stratus™ II Central Control Version 8 Software and Rain Bird® 751 IC valve-in-head rotors on greens & aprons.
+Pipework for irrigating tees was also installed, in preparation for the planned, phased rebuilding of tees over the next three years.